DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 <a href="#" onclick="test.submit();">Send Postback</a>
 ```

-You can prohibit model binding for a specific model property using the Bind attribute's Exclude property as [shown below](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Models/UserInputValidationModel.cs#L10):
+You can use the `Bind` attribute's `Exclude` property as [shown below](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Models/UserInputValidationModel.cs#L10) to prohibit model binding for a specific model property:

 ```cs
 [Bind(Exclude = "Salary")]